-Catherine currently serves on the boards of Eastern Bank, the Massachusetts Food Association, the Forsyth Institute, New Market Community Partners and the Equality Fund at the Boston Foundation.
-A former board member of the Federal Reserve Bank of Boston and Basic Health International, D’Amato is an emeriti board member of the Boston Foundation and Feeding America.
-D’Amato is also a guest lecturer at the MIT Sloan School of Management, Simmons College, UMass Boston, UMass Amherst and Boston University.
+She is a former board member of the Federal Reserve Bank of Boston and Basic Health International and an emeriti board member of the Boston Foundation and Feeding America.
+D’Amato is also a guest lecturer at the MIT Sloan School of Management and other area universities.